exponea/exponea-android-sdk/Guides/PUSH_QUICKSTART_HUAWEI.md

 If you run the app after completing the setup, the SDK should track push token to Exponea servers.
 Self-check will tell you that, or you can find your customer in the Exponea web app and check user property `huawei_push_notification_id`

+> **Quick Tip:** If you are integrating Exponea SDK to existing project, you may face an issue that your 'HmsMessageService' is not called automatically.
+> To retrieve a fresh Push token, you should consider to request a token manually as soon as possible after application start init.
+> Please read a HMS guide how to retrieve current Push token https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-client-dev-0000001050042041

 ## Configuring Exponea to use your Huawei project
  You need to connect the Exponea web application to your Huawei project.
    1. Create Huawei Push Service integration in `Data & Assets/Integrations`